 Montmartre is not only a charming place to stay in Paris, there are also some great local parts of the neighborhood making an excellent district to stay in for a romantic getaway (think of all those romantic strolls you can take after dark when most of the other tourists go home!).
 If you’re looking for an apartment rental in Montmartre then reach out to PerfectlyParis, an excellent agency specialized in the area!
 Not only does its friendly owner Gail know the district inside and out, their places all have their unique charms… and they even have one overlooking Place du Tertre, so you can enjoy the square without the crowds!
 More info and contact via their website here.

 Happy romancing in the 18th district!
-This google map can help you track down these places.
+This google map can help you track down these places or watch our video which includes some of these places at this link.
 Then carry on your romantic explorations of Paris in the other articles in the series below or find many more ideas for unique romantic outings in our Paris date ideas section.

 - 1st Arrondissement